semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 brew install semgrep
 ```

-Now you can run `semgrep -h` from anywhere.
+Now you can run `semgrep --help` from anywhere.

 If you have installed `semgrep-core` and `spacegrep` from source, there are convenient targets in the root Makefile that let you update all binaries.
 After you pull, simply run